-I am a Mineralogist working at the Institute for Geology and Mineralogy at the University of Cologne in Germany.
+I am a Mineralogist working at DESY in Hamburg.
 My main research interest lies in understanding the inaccessible Earth’s interior.
 I perform high-pressure and high-temperature experiments on geological relevant materials in order to gain a deeper understanding of the deep Earth’s interior.

 I received my PhD (Dr. rer. nat) from the Bayerisches Geoinstitut at University of Bayreuth.
 My supervisors were F. Langenhorst and L. Dubrovinsky.
 The focus of my PhD thesis was on high-pressure experimental geoscience especially the effect of spin transition in geological relevant materials on other properties such as partitioning behavior or bulk moduli.